California Senate Bill 53

 Each frontier AI developer maintains their own proprietary challenges for evaluating their models.
 Most of them also test their models on externally developed challenges such as Cybench, InterCode-CTF, and Hack The Box.

 We do not yet have high quality evaluations to measure models' autonomous cybercrime capabilities.
-There is a nascent literature within pyschology studying AI persuasion capabilities that could be abused for scamming, spearphishing, and related crimes (Hackenburg et al., Salvi et al., Matz et al.).
+There is a nascent literature within psychology studying AI persuasion capabilities that could be abused for scamming, spearphishing, and related crimes (Hackenburg et al., Salvi et al., Matz et al.).
 These studies suggest that models are already roughly as persuasive as humans in political debate and advertising, but it's unclear how these results generalize to criminal manipulation.

 Another approach to measuring cybercrime capabilities is to track reports of AI enabling crime in the wild.
 The AI Incident Database, currently the most comprehensive aggregator of such reports, has documented a large and increasing number of frauds and impersonation scams carried out by AI this year.
 Incident tracking is a valuable source of evidence, but it's no substitute for rigorous predeployment evaluations, since it tells us nothing about the capabilities of unreleased models, and even after deployment, it's often impossible to attribute criminal incidents to a specific model.